sebam2k4/Random-Quote-Generator-JS/readme.md

 * 20/08/2017: Pick unique new quote and color scheme on 'Next' button click.
 (No same quote or color scheme can be picked in a row)

 ### Bugs:
-* CSS `transition` property seems to be causing a delay in color change for text and button elements.